pmbanugo/tina/README.md

 1. **Thread-per-Core (Shared-Nothing):** Each core is an isolated Shard.
 Cores communicate exclusively via messaging.
 2. **Static Allocation:** Zero dynamic memory allocation on the hot path.
 3. **Let It Crash:** You do not write defensive spaghetti code.
 If an Isolate panics, the framework's Trap Boundary catches it, tears it down, and the Supervisor restarts it in microseconds.
 4. **Synchronous-Looking Handlers:** No async colored functions.
 No promise chaining.
-You write asynchonous code like they're regular synchronous functions
+You write asynchonous code like they're regular synchronous functions.

+## The Philosophy
+You can have Erlang's fault tolerance, Seastar's thread-per-core performance, and C's memory control — with synchronous-looking code.

 ## The Architecture